steineggerlab/folddisco/NOTE.md

 ## TODOs 240315
 INDEX
-- [ ] IMPORTANT:TODO: saving residue count & average plddt (for AFDB) to lookup
+- [x] DONE:saving residue count & average plddt (for AFDB) to lookup
     - [ ] Filter
-- [ ] NOTE: Jointly indexing with different hash types increases accuracy even without scoring
-    - [ ] Current combination: PDBMotifSinCos, TrRosetta
-    - [ ] As this doubles the size of the index, let's try with binning with smaller bins and modifying the querying schemes

 IMPORTANT: BENCHMARK
 - [x] To reduce FPs, filtering out & weighting long structures matter
   - [ ] TODO: scoring metric that takes into account the length of the structure & IDFs

-CLI
+DEV
-- [ ] Additional arguments requried
+- [ ] TODO: Split and extract ranking module

-  Query
+CLI::Query
+- [x] DONE: New cutoffs introduced.
   - [ ] matched count cutoff (both absolute and relative: if integer, it's absolute.
 If float, it's relative)
   - [ ] score cutoff (float, default: 0)
   - [ ] num_residue cutoff <- MAKE THIS AS QUERY OPTION
-  - [ ] plddt_cutoff <- THIS SHOULD BE SAVED IN LOOKUP TOO
+  - [ ] TODO: plddt_cutoff <- DONE: THIS SHOULD BE SAVED IN LOOKUP TOO
+  - [ ] Integrate and test these cutoffs
   - [ ] TODO: IMPORTANT: Add option to do wider search (dist_bin_threshold, angle_bin_threshold)
 - [x] DONE: Set default chunk size to max (65535)

 GEOMETRY
+- [ ] TODO: Compare half match is needed or not?
 - [ ] TODO: Add 3Di hash
   - [ ] TODO: Fill in and integrate with the rest of the code